 But external storage means you have to pay attention.
 It’s not as simple.
 And backing up your important photos, videos, and documents isn’t as easy when it’s scattered around.
 For basic backups, you can use online storage, but it means you’ll pay by the month or year, but you can set it all up to be automatic.
 Still, it’s generally less expensive and faster to backup to an external hard drive.

-All-in-all, your biggest choice with the MacBook Air comes back to screen size because the processor specs are nearly identical.
-Oh, need one more benefit of the 13-inch MacBook Air?
-It has a built-in SDXC card slot so you can slip your SD camera storage card right in without any cables.
+All-in-all, your biggest choice with the MacBook Air is now about how much built-in storage you want.
+One nice benefit of the MacBook Air over the MacBook is the built-in SDXC card slot.
+In the Air, you can slip your SD camera storage card right in without any cables.
 And this SDXC card slot, it turns out, can be quite handy as a slim method for adding storage to your MacBook.
 All you have to do is slip in a tiny flash-based drive in the shape of a camera memory card.
 If you’re interested in this option, check out the Transcend JetDrive Lite or the TarDisk Pear system.

 Consider the 13-inch MacBook Pro with Retina Display

-If you think you’re going to need more horsepower and storage than you can cost-effectively fit into a MacBook Air, step up into a MacBook Pro — the bang for your buck in the 13-inch MacBook Pro is astounding — starting at $1299 you get a super-sharp Retina display, faster processors, and a built-in HDMI out slot all packed into 3.46 pounds of lightness.
-In addition, the new early 2015 model includes Apple’s new Force Touch trackpad.
+If you think you’re going to need more horsepower and storage than you can cost-effectively fit into a MacBook Air, step up into a the previous generation 13-inch MacBook Pro.
+The bang for your buck in the 13-inch MacBook Pro is great — starting at $1299 you get a super-sharp Retina display, faster processors, and a built-in HDMI out slot all packed into 3.46 pounds of lightness.
+Not bad.
+If you can afford $1499 or so, go with the new 13-inch MacBook Pro that does not have the new Touch Bar and Touch ID.
+(Both the Touch Bar and Touch ID aren’t particularly necessary or worth the premium price right now, so the non-Touch Bar version is the better deal for most people.)

 Choose Your MacBook: